 - Zoom Meeting Attendance - There will be two Zoom meetings each week.
-These meetings are intended to serve as an office hour, and on the Wednesday meeting I will have material for a discussion prepared.
+The Monday meeting will introduce each week's material, and the Wednesday meeting will have a structured discussion.
 You are only required to attend at least one meeting before the midterm and one meeting after the midterm. - Assignments - For each section we cover you will be required to complete an online problem set.
 These problems will only be graded for completion.
 You will be able to redo these assignments as many times as you would like.
-The same sort of problems will be on the exams and guizzes. - Quizzes - There will be a quiz due before each class over the material from the previous class.
+The same sort of problems will be on the exams and quizzes. - Quizzes - There will be a quiz due before each class over the material from the previous class.
 This quiz will be made available through Canvas.
 These quizzes will be graded with feedback.
 Your lowest quiz score from the semester will be dropped. - Final & Midterm Exams: - Midterm and final exams will be administered online.
 These exams will have multiple choice, short response, and mathematical sections.
 These exams will be open book/notes, but collaboration is prohibited.